NotArb/Jupiter/BOTCONFIG.md

 rpc_keys=["solana-pub"] # List of RPC keys to fetch blockhashes from commitment="confirmed" # Commitment level of the blockhash to fetch fetch_rate_ms=1200 # Interval for fetching the latest blockhash (in milliseconds)

+# Simulation mode (Optional)
+[simulation_mode]
+enabled=false # Enable or disable sending (default: false) rpc_key="solana-pub"
+skip_known_jupiter_errors=true # When true, known Jupiter errors will be skipped from output skip_successful_responses=false # When true, successful responses will be skipped from output skip_no_profit_responses=false # When true, no profit responses will be skipped from output force_blockhash=true # When true, the "replaceRecentBlockhash=true" Solana variable will be set

 # Jupiter token fetcher (Optional)
 # Note: Enabling this may result in opening multiple token accounts, which can affect your balance due to account creation fees.